Kiehl012/Threat_Level_Midnight/README.md

 ### Does it speak?

 ### What can we see?
-Once the script was cleaned and strucutred by season, epdisode, and character
+Once the script was cleaned and strucutred by season, episode, and character we were able to apply a sentiment analysis to each line in the script.
+We opted to use vaderSentiment over textblob.
+While both

+### And Scene
+The final challenge, could we make a computer generated scene for The Office?
+Checkout the scene at the bottom of the website and let us know what you think?

 ## Data Pipeline
 - Scrape script from the websites (BeautifulSoup, Browser)